 After the write process ends, it will also perform a verification to check if the image has been written correctly:

-After this, your SD card is ready to be used.
-You can now remove it from the remote computer (according to the unmounting/eject procedure of the OS of your remote computer) and use it with your Raspberry PI.
+After this, your storage is ready to be used.
+You can now remove it from the remote computer and use it with your Raspberry PI.

 What If Raspberry PI Imager Ends With an Error?